playcanvas/developer.playcanvas.com/content/en/user-manual/assets/textures.md

 <img src="/images/user-manual/assets/textures/samsung-s7-webgl-report.jpg" alt="Samsung S7 WebGL report" style="width: 600px;"/>

-The PlayCanvas engine will automatically downsize textures at runtime that are too large to the max size supported by the device.
+If the engine attempts to utilize a texture that exceeds the max texture size reported by WebGL, it will resize it down to this maximum size at runtime.
+Note that this is only done for texture loaded from images (PNG, JPG, GIF).
+Compressed textures cannot be resized at runtime and will simply fail to render if they are too large for the device.

-If you would like to avoid downsizing at runtime, at the time of writing (Fri 23 Oct 2020), 4096x4096 is widely supported with some developers even opting for 2048x2048 to better support low end mobile devices.
+If you would like to avoid downsizing at runtime, at the time of writing (Fri 23 Oct 2020), 4096x4096 is very widely supported with some developers even opting for 2048x2048 which is guaranteed to work everywhere.

 [1]: /user-manual/assets/materials
 [2]: https://en.wikipedia.org/wiki/High-dynamic-range_imaging